JayXon/Leanify/README.md

 * Support a wide variety of [file formats](#file-formats).
 * Lightweight, one file, under 1MB, no external dependency.
 * Everything is done in memory, no temporary files.
-* Cross-Platform, support Windows, Mac, Linux.
+* Cross-Platform, support Windows, Linux, Mac.
 * Support traverse directory recursively.
-* Identify file format by its data instead of name.
+* Ability to identify file format by its data instead of name.

 ##Disclaimer